-Install a strainer on the inlet pipe near the unit to filter out suspended solids and prevent clogging or corrosion of the heat exchanger.
+Install the supplied strainer on the inlet water pipe near the unit to filter out suspended solids and prevent clogging or corrosion of the heat exchanger.

-Install a strainer in a way that allows for easy access for cleaning, and instruct the user to clean it regularly.
+Install the strainer in a way that allows for easy access for cleaning, and instruct the user to clean it regularly.
 Operating the units with a clogged strainer may cause the units to make an abnormal stop.